With its big mill wheel, built in 1870, and the adjacent garden restaurant, restaurant Mühle is a wonderful place to enjoy culinary delights.

 Our à la carte menu – for up to 10 people

-In addition to our small à la cart menu,
+In addition to our small à la carte menu,

-we have a daily changing lunch menu featuring seasonal dishes and
+we have a changing lunch menu featuring seasonal dishes and

 Cheesmaker Ruedi Tritten

 Gardener Monika Rattaggi